 Does establishing your brand entity help you get cited in AI search results?

-Yes: high confidence across 40 sources (score: 12.0/35).
-One of those is platform-official: the strongest possible signal.
+Yes: high confidence across 47 sources (score: 12.0/35).
+3 are platform-official: the strongest possible signal.
 No contradicting evidence found.

 Does establishing your brand entity work for ChatGPT, Perplexity, and Google AI Overviews?